 Since dense rewards are typically not available in the real world, it is of particular interest to train on sparse rewards represented as a binary flag of a successfully completed episode.
 Whereas models with online learning are extremely hard to handle in this setting, we also conducted experiments with five Offline RL models: Decision Transformer (DT)~\citep{chen2021decision}) and Recurrent Action Transformer with Memory (RATE)~\citep{rate2024}) based on the Transformer architecture, Standard Behavioral Cloning (BC) and Conservative Q-Learning (CQL)~\citep{kumar2020conservative}) with MLP backbones, as well as Diffusion Policy (DP)~\citep{chi2023diffusion}) -- a recent and popular approach in robotic manipulation that leverages diffusion models for direct action prediction.

 Experimental results with Offline RL models trained using two RGB camera views and sparse rewards are presented in~\autoref{fig:spider_chart}.
 As can be seen from~\autoref{fig:spider_chart}, none of the models -- including those explicitly designed for sequence modeling -- were able to successfully solve the majority of MIKASA-Robo tasks, demonstrating the challenge posed by the benchmark.
-Training was conducted using datasets consisting of 1000 successful trajectories per task (see~\autoref{app:datasets} for details).
+Training was performed using datasets consisting of 1000 successful trajectories per task, obtained by using PPO with oracle-level information about the environment (see details in~\autoref{app:datasets}).

 Notably, none of the evaluated models were able to solve tasks requiring high Memory Capacity or Sequential Memory, further underscoring their complexity.
-More detailed results for Offline RL algorithms are presented in Appendix,~\autoref{tab:popgym_results}.
+More detailed results for Offline RL algorithms are presented in Appendix,~\autoref{tab:mikasa-robo-all-results}.